open-cogsci/osdoc/content/pages/manual/opensesame-script.md

 ## *widget* statement

 Adds a widget (buttons, labels, etc.) to a form.
 Valid keywords depend on the type of widget.
-The widget statement is not strictly part of the core OpenSesame syntax, but is used by the form_base plug-in.
+The widget statement is not strictly part of the core OpenSesame syntax, but is used by the form_base plugin.

 *Applies to*

-form_base (plug-in)
+form_base (plugin)

 *Format*